DaRaFF/jsgamewiki/README.md

 ### Other Sources

-First good start point for good javascript resources is bebraw with his sensational [jswiki](https://github.com/bebraw/jswiki/wiki).
+First start point for good javascript resources is bebraw with his sensational [jswiki](https://github.com/bebraw/jswiki/wiki).

 Actually I see jsGameWiki as an addition to jsWiki for game programming topics.

 ### Contributors
 In case you want to contribute, let's do it!
 Here is a place for people who whants to learn something about game programming and I'm very happy if you have some interesting sources.
-This wiki is open for anyone to modify.
-If you change something, please do explain what and perhaps why.

-### Let's start

-True to the maxim - release early, release often - my first commit is only a starting point.
-Content and structure can and should change over time.

-And now, have fun :-)

-## Part I - Game stuff
+## Part I - Game Sources
-### Gaming Sources
 * [Game Tutorials](#game-tutorials) - Tutorial or tutorial series about game programming with javascript
 * [Game Blogs](#game-blogs) - Blogs about game programming with javascript, tutorials, news...
 * [Game Talks](#game-talks) - Talks / Presentation about game programming